Spectral State Compression of Markov Processes: Spectral State Compression of Nearly Low-rank Markov Chains

 where $\hat{\bU}_P, \hat{\bV}_P, \hat{\bU}_F, \hat{\bV}_F$ are arbitrary estimators, $c$ is a universal constant.
 The same relations also hold for $\mathcal{F}_{p, r, \delta}$ and $\mathcal{P}_{p, r, \delta}$. \end{Theorem}

-The proofs of Theorems \ref{th:U_F-V_F-U_G-V_G}, \ref{th:U_F-V_F-U_G-V_G-lower} traced back to the analysis of classic PCA in multivariate analysis \citep{jolliffe1986principal}.
+The proofs of Theorems \ref{th:U_F-V_F-U_G-V_G}, \ref{th:U_F-V_F-U_G-V_G-lower} traced back to the analysis of classic PCA in multivariate analysis \cite{jolliffe1986principal}.
 Our method is similar to PCA in the sense that they are both based on the factorization of some matrix that is estimated from data.
-It differs PCA which targets on the \emph{covariance} structure.
-The proposed spectral state compression method aims to exact the Markov features that capture the \emph{mean} transition kernel of dependent data.
+It differs from PCA and aims to exact the Markov features that capture the \emph{mean} transition kernel of dependent data.